Scott Quessenberry: Los Angeles Chargers

-Quessenberry was drafted by the Los Angeles Chargers in the fifth round (155th overall) of the 2018 NFL Draft by the Chargers.
+Quessenberry was selected by the Los Angeles Chargers in the fifth round (155th overall) of the 2018 NFL draft by the Chargers.

 Houston Texans

 On March 23, 2022, Quessenberry signed with the Houston Texans.
 He was named the starting center in Week 2, and started the remainder of the season.

+On March 13, 2023, Quessenberry re-signed with the Texans.
+On August 3, it was announced that Quessenberry had suffered a torn ACL and MCL in practice and would miss the entire 2023 season.
+He was placed on injured reserve the next day.